StephanDollberg/BAM/README.md

 #What do I need?

 BAM is a header only library, all you need is the include directory and a recent compiler, like GCC 4.6.

+The only third party dependency is boost.

 You can use the library by either dropping the include folder directly into your project tree or by including it from your compile options.
 On compiling you have to use both the -std=c++0x and -pthread option.